Azure-Samples/azure-sql-db-invoke-external-rest-endpoints/README.md

 ### [Power BI](./power-bi.ipynb)

-The notebook shows DAX querie can be executed from Azure SQL DB using the `executeQueries` REST endpoint provided by Power BI datasets
+The notebook shows how DAX queries can be executed from Azure SQL DB using the `executeQueries` REST endpoint provided by Power BI datasets

 - Execute DAX queries in Power BI